-3. BUSINESS PLAN DEVELOPMENT
+4. BUSINESS PLAN DEVELOPMENT

-We are able to develop a business plan for any proposed production system and product to be produced.
+The team is able to develop a business plan for any proposed production system and product to be produced.
 Depending on funding, different areas would be addressed.
 In general the plans consist of:

 - General overview of Moringa/ crop (Horticultural aspects as well as current production) - Production plan including Job creation, processing etc. (Developed to client's needs) - Sapling production plan - Economic model/plan including financials (needed for funding) - Marketing overview and potential - Contingencies and conclusion.